javascript-tutorial/en.javascript.info/1-js/5-data-types/08-keys-values-entries/article.md

 # Object.keys, values, entries

+Let's step away from the indivitual data structures and talk about the iterations over them.

 In the previous chapter we saw methods `map.keys()`, `map.values()`, `map.entries()`.

 These methods are generic, there is a common agreement to use them for data structures.
+If we ever create a data structure of our own, we should implement them too.

 They are supported for:

 - `Map`
 - `Set`
-- `Array` (without `arr.values()`, because that would be repeating itself)

-If we ever create a data structure of our own, we should implement them too.
+- `Array` (except `arr.values()`)

+Plain objects also support similar methods, but the syntax is a bit different.

 ## Object.keys, values, entries

-For plain objects, situation is a little bit different.
+For plain objects, the following methods are available:

-There are similar methods:

 - [Object.keys(obj)](mdn:js/Object/keys) -- returns an array of keys.
 - [Object.values(obj)](mdn:js/Object/values) -- returns an array of values.